tomodachii/my-dsa-playground/sorting/merge_sort/README.md

 10  k = p   // k indexes the location of A to fill
 11  // As long as each of the arrays L and R contains an unmerged element,
     // copy the smallest unmerged element back into A[p:r].
+    // PART 1 of the MERGE procedure -> choose the smaller one from both piles until
+    // one pile is empty!
 12  while i < n_l an j < n_r
 13      if L[i] <= R[j]
 14          A[k] = L[i]